OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/guides/pruning/index.md

 # Pruning Application

+!!!
+Warning
+    This document presents experimental features and is still in an early stage.

 In the following, we provide a detailed step-by-step tutorial to deploy the cloud variant of the pruning application to showcase default conditions and pruning of elements.

 !!!
 Warning "TODO"